hyperion-project/hyperion.docs/docs/en/user/Installation.md

 Got to the [Release page](https://github.com/hyperion-project/hyperion.ng/releases), select the desired release and download from the release site the file \
 Hyperion-<release nr>-Linux-armv6l.deb for RaspberryPi Ver.
 1 or \
 Hyperion-<release nr>-Linux-armv7l.deb for RaspberryPi Ver.
 2 and higher \
-Install from commandline by typing. \
+Install from commandline by typing \
 `sudo dpkg -i /<path to>/Hyperion-<release nr>-Linux-armv6l.deb` for RaspberryPi Ver.
 1 or \
 `sudo dpkg -i /<path to>/Hyperion-<release nr>-Linux-armv7l.deb` for RaspberryPi Ver.
 2 and higher \

 `sudo apt-get install -f` \
-Hyperion now starts with power up of your RaspberryPi.
+Hyperion now starts with power up of your RaspberryPi. \
+RaspberryPi users using LibreElec refer to [this](https://hyperion-project.org/forum/index.php?thread/10463-install-hyperion-ng-on-libreelec-x86-64-rpi-inoffiziell-unofficially/&pageNo=1) instruction.

 ### Debian/Ubuntu
 For Debian/Ubuntu we provide a .deb file.
 A one click installation package that does the job for you. \